-13. Contingencies (continued)
+12. Contingencies (continued)

 (b) On August 1, 2017, the attorneys for the Corporation wrote to the receivers of PHRL (Note 14) asking them to return any funds in the their possession in relation to their appointment as receivers for the Par-la-Ville car park property (the "Property").
 In response to the letter MIF filed a generally endorsed writ of summons in the Supreme Court of Bermuda on August 17, 2017.
-MIF's claim is for a declaration that the mortgage is valid and binding; and a claim for further other relief and costs.
+MIF's claim is for a declaration that the mortgage is valid and binding; a declaration that the appointment of the receivers is valid and binding; and a claim for further other relief and costs.
 They argue that the mortgage is an obligation discreet from the guarantee and enforceable in any event.
 Based on legal advice, the Corporation considers the mortgage document to be null and void since the guarantee has been held to be ultra vires (Notes 2 and 14).
 On August 21, 2019, MIF filed a summons application seeking to amend the writ.
 The case was heard on October 23, 2019 and the ruling was handed down on January 16, 2020 in favour of MIF who subsequently filed an amended writ for a declaration that the Corporation is estopped from denying the validity of the mortgage; that MIF has equitable title to the Property; and seeking damages and interest thereon or further relief.
 It is the Corporation's intention to move ahead in defending this matter.
-A two day trial is scheduled to begin on August 12, 2021.
+The trial is scheduled to begin in June 2022.
 No provision has been made in the financial statements as based on legal advice the outcome cannot be determined.

-14. Mexico Infrastructure Finance LLC ("MIF")
+13. Mexico Infrastructure Finance LLC ("MIF")